matklad/fall/README.md

 ```

 and then run `cargo run --bin gen --example rust.fall` to render the syntax tree of the example block. `watch.sh`
 wraps this into convenient "rerender example on save" script.
+In the VS Code plugin, you can place cursor on the example
+and run a Quick Fix (`Ctrl+.` by default) to render the syntax tree of the test.

 ### VS Code plugin